Monsterwayne/monsterwayne_escrow_journal/Escrow_Programming_Comparison.md

 Anchor abstracts the complexities of account serialization and deserialization.
 It automatically handles these processes, allowing developers to focus on business logic rather than low-level details.

 **Key Features:**
 - Utilization of the Anchor framework for streamlined development.
-A lot less of coding lines compare to native rust program
+A lot less of coding lines compare to native rust program like PaulX
 - Introduction of 'Vault' account with PDA key and authority.The introduction of the 'Vault' account with PDA features is a significant improvement, enhancing security and efficiency in the escrow process.
 - Tailored for developers seeking advanced techniques with simplified tooling.
 - Focus on robust, real-world applications.
 Less time consuming for creating programs.
+- This is a read that I would suggest to any new Solana developpers coming into the space

 ## Dean Little's "Based Anchor Escrow 23"
 **Overview:**